 You need a product you can trust and will produce a good clean light for years to come and save you money in the process.

 The LED market is highly saturated with manufacturers and distributors offering various levels of quality, cost, and specifications.
 Due to safety and quality purposes, we have created this page and video to ask the question of what the difference is between Flexfire LEDs and other competitors like the ones on Amazon - LED Strip Light Reviews - Flexfire Vs Amazon Strip

-Flexfire LEDs' strip lights have been used by NASA, Lockheed Martin, SpaceX, US airports, Disney, Hilton Hotels, major retail chains, and many happy homeowners.
+Flexfire LEDs' strip lights have been used by NASA, Lockheed Martin, JPL, US airports, Disney, Hilton Hotels, major retail chains, and many happy homeowners.
 Chances are you've seen our lights somewhere.

 Save these comparison charts and compare with other LED strip lights:

 Our ColorBright Strip Lights are wonderful for accent lighting, normal brightness under cabinet lighting, and come in a variety of colors and color changing options.